 This widespread ignorance can cause neurodistinct people to feel misunderstood and marginalized at work.
 This leads to individuals feeling the need to ‘mask’ their behaviors – compromising their comfort at work, productivity, and the collaborative potential of their teams.
 Work policies and practices have been created with neurotypical employees in mind (or those who fall within the social “norms”), creating considerable barriers for neurodistinct individuals when it comes to getting hired, promoted, and just being able to thrive on a day-to-day basis in their roles.

 “I don’t think people get quite how much effort it can take to survive the day, to survive the routine, to survive the workspace environment.
 It’s tough very often and some days we are grateful, and yet we’re always fearful that we’re going to be found out and then told to leave.” – Piers Roberts, Neurodiversity Advocate

 Other issues related to this cultural ignorance of neurodiversity can be a lack of a shared language or lexicon with which to talk confidently about neurodiversity, and a related fear of complexity, of ‘getting it wrong’, through using the wrong language.
 This can paralyze managers into inaction due to anxiety about how to effectively start the conversation leading to teams not feeling valued or heard.

 Neurodiversity education as a solution to biases and creating a better culture

-Not surprisingly, then, neurodiversity program builders – whether of specific hiring programs or enterprise-wide initiatives – typically cite neurodiversity education as THE key piece of their initiatives, and how they got neurodiversity programs rolling in their organizations.
+Not surprisingly, then, DEI & neurodiversity program builders – whether of specific hiring programs or enterprise-wide initiatives – typically cite neurodiversity education as THE key piece of their initiatives, and how they got neurodiversity programs rolling in their organizations.

 “You’ve gotta get your training, your awareness up to speed to know now to build a safe environment.” – Michael Fieldhouse, Social Impact Practice Leader at DXC Technology